wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-using-soft-delete.md

 To enable soft delete on an existing table in the JavaScript backend:

-1. In the [Management Portal], click your mobile service.
+1. In the [Azure Management Portal], click your mobile service.
 Then click the Data tab.
 2. On the data page, click to select the desired table.
 Then click the **Enable Soft Delete** button in the command bar.
 If the table already has soft delete enabled, this button will not appear but you will be able to see the *\__deleted* column when clicking the **Browse** or **Columns** tab for the table.

     ![][0]